andreafyy/WebScraping/README.md

 | Scrapy         | ~ 16                      |
 | Selenium       | ~ 500                     |

 Scrapy is the fastest method for extracting movie information.
 It is followed by Beautiful Soup which takes 10 times more time.
-Selenium is the slowest method for such typd of scraping requirements.
+Selenium is the slowest method for such type of scraping requirements.